-Biomarkers are a trait that is objectively tested as a sign of normal biological processes, pathogenic pharmacological processes, or reactions to therapeutic а The Biomarkers intervention.
-Definitions Working Group of the National Institutes of Health has delineated the fundamental applications of biomarkers in medicine, encompassing, but not restricted to, the diagnosis of illness or condition, the tracking of illness condition progression, or the evaluation of treatment or pharmacodynamic response, the prognostication or risk-stratification of patient outcomes, and the prediction of patient subgroups that would exhibit differential responses to interventions [15].Biomarkers can be detected in solid tumor tissue, in a lymph node. bone marrow, peripheral blood, or other biological materials (urine, ascites, and stool) [16].
+Biomarkers are a trait that is objectively tested as a sign of normal biological processes, pathogenic processes, pharmacological or reactions therapeutic to a intervention.
+The Biomarkers Definitions Working Group of the National Institutes of Health has delineated the fundamental of applications biomarkers medicine, encompassing, but not restricted to, the diagnosis of illness or condition, the tracking of illness condition progression, or the of evaluation treatment or pharmacodynamic response, the prognostication or risk-stratification of patient outcomes, and prediction of patient subgroups that would exhibit differential responses to interventions [15].Biomarkers can be detected in solid tumor tissue, in a lymph node, bone marrow, peripheral blood, or other biological materials (urine, ascites, and stool) [16].
 As a diagnostic and prognostic tool for colorectal cancer (CRC), biomarkers can be classified as biochemical, molecular, and immunological biomarkers.